 This is a rare mood disorder that features cycles of very intense highs and lows, lasting days, weeks, or months.
 Along with periods of extremely severe depression, patients with bipolar disorder also experience periods of extreme agitation, activity, and energy known as “mania.”
 Bipolar disorder goes beyond the normal ups-and-downs of life.
 The symptoms of bipolar disorder can affect your personal relationships and your ability to work and care for children.

 Hormonal fluctuations during the menstrual cycle can cause the familiar symptoms of premenstrual syndrome (PMS), such as bloating, irritability, fatigue, and emotional reactivity.
-Some women experience symptoms are severe and disabling and may warrant a diagnosis of premenstrual dysphoric disorder (PMDD).
+Some women experience symptoms that are severe and disabling and may warrant a diagnosis of premenstrual dysphoric disorder (PMDD).
 PMDD is characterized by severe depression, irritability, and other mood disturbances beginning about 10 to 14 days before your period and improving within a few days of its start.

 Pregnancy and infertility

 The many hormonal changes that occur during pregnancy can contribute to depression, particularly in women already at high risk.
-Other issues relating to pregnancy such as miscarriage, unwanted pregnancy, and infertility can also play a role in depression.
+Other issues relating to pregnancy, such as miscarriage, unwanted pregnancy, and infertility, can also play a role in depression.

 This is a type of depression that manifests after a woman delivers a baby.
 Postpartum depression is not just the “baby blues”; it is actually a chemical imbalance that develops as a result of the hormonal and physical changes a woman’s body endures after pregnancy and childbirth.
 The stresses of caring for a new infant in this state can overwhelm the mother and endanger both herself and her child.
 Around 10-15% of mothers may experience postpartum depression.
 If you or your loved one may be experiencing postpartum depression, medical help and counseling are available.